goodhenry/emacs.d/README.md

-# A reasonable Emacs config

-This is my configuration tree, built on the setting of Steve Purcell Added some other functions.
+This is henry's configuration tree, built on the setting of Steve Purcell Added some other functions.

 * C-programming-modle (which is combined work with Eric matin's scripts (COMP 9021)